-Although we expect project schedules to be idiosyncratic, an ideal scenario would be as follows: project identified and described prior to entry to the MBA program; commercial assessment concluded by May of the first year; business plan completed by December of the second year; and company established with seed funding by May of the second year.
+Although we expect project schedules to be idiosyncratic, an ideal scenario would be as follows: project identified and described prior to class enrollment in the Fall; commercial assessment concluded by May of the following year; business plan completed by December; and company established with seed funding by May of the following year.

 - Commercial assessment: Market and technical feasibility.
 The objective of this phase is to determine whether the new business idea is worth pursuing.

 - Business plan: Business model, strategies in key functional areas.
 This phase should produce a fundable plan for the venture.